johbenrivcar/setedious/README.md

     });
 ```

-The above handler will be called whenever any sql statement submitted to setedious returns a dataset named "orders". _Note that all data set names are case-insensitive and are converted to lower case before being returned._
+The above handler will be called asynchronously whenever any sql statement submitted to setedious returns a dataset named "orders". _Note that all data set names are case-insensitive and are converted to lower case before being returned._

 ```javascript
     // Define the SQL statement to be run